Rather than a victim, I see myself as a survivor.

 Maybe you’re wondering why I used the past tense “had”.
 Because, yes, some things are not meant to last, just a passing phase in our lives that leaves wonderful memories to look back.
 (Well, that’s another story and another episode I could share.)

 Again, I picked up the pieces left of me, and reorganized my life, my plans and my goals.
-I studied studied medical transcription and worked as a transcriptionist.
+I studied medical transcription and worked as a transcriptionist.
 I continued to savor life despite and in spite the bitter parts.

 Another Battle to Win